 Dealing with climate change continues as COVID-19 disappears

-So, whilst governments and world leaders are focusing their resources right now on defeating coronavirus, the pandemic will soon pass, and we will come to face again the familiar global challenge – climate change.
+So, while governments and world leaders are focusing their resources right now on defeating the coronavirus, the pandemic will soon pass, and we will face the familiar global challenge of climate change again.

-Hopefully, the lessons we learnt from containing the virus and the changes in lifestyle that followed will continue after the virus is contained, as these have worked well in reducing emissions.
+Hopefully, the lessons we learnt from containing the virus and the lifestyle changes that followed will continue after the virus is contained, as these have worked well in reducing emissions.

 We hope that countries reviving their economy after the pandemic will transition to green and renewable technology to prevent more catastrophic events in the future.

-As with climate change, although investing in climate actions is costly, the benefits and rewards from climate adaptation far outweigh its cost in the future.
+As with climate change, although investing in climate actions is costly, the benefits and rewards from climate adaptation far outweigh the cost in the future.

-We are already seeing the effects of climate change worldwide, and scientists are warning that these life-threatening impacts will continue unless more ambitious and serious climate actions are taken immediately.
+We are already witnessing the effects of climate change worldwide, and scientists are warning that these life-threatening impacts will persist unless more ambitious and urgent climate actions are taken immediately.

 Source: